 Justice of the Peace

 Additional rolls of 75 compostable bags can be collected from the Brighton Civic Centre and Brighton and Glenelg Libraries.

 * Proof of residency required.
 One roll per household per calendar year.
 Additional rolls of 75 can be purchased at cost price for $4.80

 In March 2018, The City of Holdfast Bay launched a pilot project to introduce using compostable bags for fresh produce in supermarkets, this was funded by Green Industries SA.
-The pilot has had overwhelmingly positive feedback from the community with the model has been replicated in other supermarkets outside the City of Holdfast Bay.
+The pilot has had overwhelmingly positive feedback from the community with the model being replicated in other supermarkets outside the City of Holdfast Bay.
 Bin audits of kerbside organic and garbage bins in close proximity to both stores were undertaken throughout the pilot and found an impressive 300% increase of food scraps being placed in organic bins with the use of compostable bags!